Skip to main content

 string

-Database password (can also use PGPASSWORD environment variable)You can provide the password in two ways:
+Database password (optional, can also use PGPASSWORD env var or .pgpass file)You can provide the password in multiple ways (in order of precedence):

 --schema